BLOG |

 For companies with international operations, understanding tax treaties and exemptions is crucial.
 Double taxation treaties can help prevent employees from being taxed twice on their income, particularly for expatriates and foreign workers.
 Familiarity with these agreements can provide substantial tax savings and enhance workforce mobility.

 Last but not least, businesses should pay close attention to the taxation of employee benefits.
 Bonuses, allowances, and fringe benefits can all have tax implications, and companies need to ensure that these are accurately reported and compliant with local laws.
-By addressing these key components of employment tax, businesses can effectively manage their obligations while minimising risks and fostering a compliant workplace.
+By addressing these key components of employment tax, businesses can effectively manage their obligations while minimizing risks and fostering a compliant workplace.

 Employers have several key obligations to ensure tax compliance - with the first responsibility begins with withholding and remitting of income taxes.
 Employers must accurately withhold income tax from employees' salaries and other compensation, then remit these withheld taxes to the tax authorities within specified deadlines.
 This critical step ensures that taxes are collected at the source and forwarded to the government promptly.